 Are free VPNs safe to use, though?
 Not really.
 While you’ll find a variety of options available on the market that provide their services for free, it’s important to know that unlike a paid VPN, using them usually comes with a few downsides.

-Not only are your browsing habits tracked without you even knowing about it, but also popup ads fill your screen and ruin your online experience.
-In short, you’re the product!
+Not only are your browsing habits tracked without you even knowing about it, but also pop-up ads fill your screen and ruin your online experience.
+In short, if you’re not paying for the product, you are the product.
 Free VPNs have to make their money from somewhere, right?
 However, this usually comes at the expense of the user.

-Limitations like the lack of server locations, security protocols, bandwidth, and features defeat the very purpose of using a VPN service i.e. to ensure that you are protected from any prying eyes while you browse the Internet with complete freedom.
+Limitations like the lack of server locations, security protocols, bandwidth, and features defeat the very purpose of using a VPN service which is to ensure that you are protected from any prying eyes while you browse the Internet freely with internet freedom apps.

 6 Reasons Why You Shouldn’t Use a Free VPN